roderickslieker/Rintro/README.md

 Other software to be used with R
 --------------------------------

--   Rstudio is very useful: <https://www.rstudio.com/products/RStudio/> It has many advantages: integrated help, use of tab,
+-   Rstudio is very useful: <https://www.rstudio.com/products/RStudio/>

+It has many advantages: integrated help, use of tab key, more stable than Rgui.

 -   Sublime when only typing syntax (to link with servers): <https://www.sublimetext.com/>